sleuthkit/autopsy/README.txt

 Requirements
 -----------------------------------------------------------------------------
 Supported Platforms:
-Autopsy will run on any system that is supported by The Sleuth Kit.
+Autopsy will run on any Unix-like system that is supported by The Sleuth Kit.
+To run in Windows, you must install and run both The Sleuth Kit and Autopsy in Cygwin.

 Autopsy needs the following software: